Sponsored by St. Lawrence Parish

 Are you looking to get involved in parish life beyond your small group?
 There are many opportunities that fit in among the topics of our small groups, and also groups and events to experience something new within our parishes!
 To find ways to connect to the parish please feel free to contact Lise Galle via email.

-"Our vision in this "Small Groups" ministry is to facilitate deeper fellowship and faith-sharing among Catholics on the Eastern Shore.
+"Our vision in this "Small Groups" ministry is to facilitate deeper fellowship and faith-sharing among Catholics.
 Through the guidance and inspiration of the Holy Spirit we pray that this endeavor will be a blessing for all!"